Star Chart

 Quick story: a few years ago, my buddy Mike got a telescope for his birthday.
 We drove out to this quiet spot in the country, set it up, and realized… we had no idea where to point it.
 Just two grown adults squinting at the sky going, “Is that a thing?”

-After that, I was in.
+After that I was completely hooked.
 I got a planisphere, learned the constellations, and started using star charts almost every week.
-It’s become my favorite way to unwind.
-No Wi-Fi, no stress—just me, the stars, and maybe a snack or two.
+It has become my favorite way to unwind.
+No Wi-Fi, no stress, just me, the stars, and maybe a snack or two.

 Getting Started: Star Charts for Beginners